eddycolloton/Documentation_INPT/index.md

 If the artwork file is not known, and the artist's last name is not known `if [[ -z "${ArtistLastName}" ]] ; then`

-then the artist's name was not provided by in the input csv and so the user will be prompted to input it.
+then the artist's name was not provided in the input csv and so the user will be prompted to input it.

 If the artist's last name is known, then it was read from the input csv file.